StandDeskReview

 Manufacturers love to advertise “weight capacity” — the static load a frame can support without collapsing.
 That number is almost useless.
 A frame rated to 350 pounds and a frame rated to 200 pounds will often both hold 80 pounds of monitors and accessories without trouble.
 What matters is how much the desk sways when you’re typing at maximum height.

-This article documents the field-repeatable stability test we use for every desk we review.
-You can run it on a desk you already own to know whether your wobble complaints are a fixable setup issue or an inherent frame limitation.
+This article documents a field-repeatable stability test you can run yourself — in a store with a floor model, or on a desk you already own to know whether your wobble complaints are a fixable setup issue or an inherent frame limitation.
+It needs no special equipment and gives you a like-for-like way to compare two desks in the same room, which is the decision most buyers actually face.

 What Stability Actually Means